 I know I'm not alone in this obsession either.
-After spending a summer in retail at a local outdoors store, I know first hand how high the demand for crabbing gear is as the season rolls around.
-With this kind of attention, I thought for sure theres some people out there who would love a few free tips on the subject.
-Now I wouldn't consider myself the best there is by any means, but I pull limits, and hopefully these tips will help you do the same
+After spending a summer in retail at a local outdoor store, I know firsthand how high the demand for crabbing gear is as the season rolls around.
+With this kind of attention, I thought for sure there are some people out there who would love a few free tips on the subject.
+Now I wouldn't consider myself the best there is by any means, but I pull limits, and hopefully, these tips will help you do the same

 And with that, let's start with a rundown of some different trap types.

 These are the simplest and usually cheapest of all crab traps.
-The consist of two concentric metal rings with tethers attached to the outer ring.
+They consist of two concentric metal rings with tethers attached to the outer ring.
 Netting is attached covering both rings.
-When the trap in resting, it lays flat on the sea bottom.
+When the trap is resting, it lays flat on the sea bottom.
 When the trap is pulled up the outer ring rises above the lower ring, creating a wall around the inner ring.

 Since rings draw in crab fast, I often use these to "scout" for potentially effective spots.